calmm-js/karet.util/README.md

 specified in the template.

-**Note** that explicitly subscribing to an observable should be done *very rarely* in a Calmm application!
-Full Calmm applications can be written with zero uses of explicit observable subscriptions, because the Reactive VDOM of [Karet](https://github.com/calmm-js/karet/) automatically subscribes to and unsubscribes from observables.
+**Note** that explicitly subscribing to an observable should be done *very rarely* in a Karet application!
+Full Karet applications can be written with zero uses of explicit observable subscriptions, because the Reactive VDOM of [Karet](https://github.com/calmm-js/karet/) automatically subscribes to and unsubscribes from observables.
 Nevertheless, it can sometimes be convenient to